-PKI (Public Key Infrastructure), is a framework that enables the encryption of public keys and includes their affiliated crypto-mechanisms.
+Public key infrastructure (PKI) is the technology behind digital certificates and encompasses everything used to enable public key cryptography, one of the most common forms of internet encryption.
 The underlying purpose of any PKI setup is to manage the keys and certificates associated with it, thereby creating a highly secure network environment for use by applications and hardware.
 X.509 certificates and public keys form the cornerstone of PKI, acting as the mechanism through which cryptography can be established for an endpoint – consequently, PKI may refer to any software, policy, process, or procedure that may be employed while configuring and managing those certificates and keys.

 In a nutshell, PKI is responsible for making online interactions more secure, and it does this by:

 It does this by using private keys and public keys for encryption and decryption respectively, which are facilitated in turn by digital certificates.

 In today’s hyper-connected world, the need for a robust PKI cannot be understated, especially since there is an explosion in the number of devices that are capable of leveraging the internet to communicate with each other – mobile devices, IoT-enabled hardware, and payment systems are just a few examples of infrastructures that require PKI for security, without which they would expose themselves to cyber risk and also failure of compliance standards imposed upon them by various bodies.

 PKI infrastructures involve the participation of some or all of the below entities:

 Now that the anatomy of PKI has been deciphered, let’s take a look at how they can be woven together into a working cryptographic system.